 As a result, the University of Newcastle team had a much larger and higher-quality science base to draw upon in conducting its.
 If either the Dangour or Smith-Spangler led team had access to the larger and more robust list of studies accessible to the Newcastle team, it is likely their results would have been similar to those reported by the Newcastle team, despite modest differences in inclusion criteria and methods.

-Impacts to Meat Production
+Impacts of Milk Production

-Meat is a substantial source of, , and omega-3 in the U.S. diet.
+Milk and dairy products are a substantial source of, , and omega-3 in the U.S. diet.
 There is strong evidence that the differences in the profile of organic versus conventional meat improve long-term health trajectories across the U.S. population by reducing the risk of heart disease, , certain cancers, dementia, and obesity.

-Q: Why are organic meat products healthier?
+Q: Why are organic dairy products healthier?

 Grasses and forage legumes like clover hay are the building blocks of heart-healthy omega-3, while corn, soybeans, and other grains contain nutrients that animals transform into a far less-healthy mix of .